Add some Indigenous experiences to your Alberta winter

 But to really understand the place beyond that gorgeous beauty, you need Indigenous perspectives.
 Thankfully, there are amazing Indigenous experiences throughout the province in winter that can guide you toward a deeper understanding of the land and its people during the snowiest parts of the year.

-This brand new cultural centre opens up winter in a whole new way thanks to the traditional knowledge keepers who can offer insight into the ways Metis Peoples connected with the land.
-From tales of trappers to the newly opened Vision, Hopes and Dreams Wildlife Park that features a herd of rare white bison, Metis Crossing is a great way to make the most out of a winter weekend.
+This cultural centre opens up winter in a whole new way thanks to the traditional knowledge keepers who can offer insight into the ways Métis Peoples connected with the land.
+From Tales of the Trapline, a signature experiences that explores Métis traditional winter activities and skills.
+Strap on a set of snowshoes, set a snare, build a survival shelter, and learn a traditional art as you create your own unique and beautiful keepsake.
+Join guides on the Vision, Hopes and Dreams Wildlife Park that features a herd of rare white bison.
+Did you know Métis Crossing provides other signature experiences?
+Métis Crossing is a great way to make the most of a winter weekend.

 The city of Edmonton has long been a place where things come together, both literally and figuratively.
-Talking Rock Tours brings together two of the most important: geology and Indigenous culture.
-Tour guide Keith Diakiw weaves his knowledge of earth sciences with stories of the land’s oldest stewards into a fascinating mix that adds context to a place that has always brought people together and gives new insight into Edmonton’s past, present and future.
+Talking Rock Tours brings together geology and Indigenous culture.
+Tour guide Keith Diakiw weaves his knowledge of earth sciences with stories of the land’s oldest stewards into a fascinating mix that brought people together and gives new insight into Edmonton’s past, present and future.

 You’re going to need fuel for your winter adventures, and Little Chief Restaurant at the Grey Eagle Resort and Casino is a great place to fuel up.
 The facility is owned and operated by the TsuuT’ina Nation, so spending time here supports the community, and the restaurant features several items inspired by traditional Indigenous food.
 Yes, that bannock bread may just keep you warm all day long.